Students on a Rustic Pathways Belize reef and rainforest conservation program

 No. This program emphasizes marine science, wildlife research, and cultural immersion.
 Students interested in adventure activities like cave tubing may find those experiences elsewhere in Belize independently.

-What’s included in the Belize program price?
+What’s included in the Belize program tuition?

 Accommodations, meals, in-country transportation, all activities, service projects, airport transfers, 24/7 staff support, and emergency coverage.
 Airfare to Belize City is self-managed.